manzwebdesigns/hosting-handbook/index.md

  * PHP Unit Test Runner & Reporter
  * The Hosting Handbook for Hosters

+ Additionally we are here to help Hosters with issues on hosting WordPress.
+Plugin and Theme developers have a communication hub to reach out to hosters in any cases.

 #### PHP Unit Test Runner & Reporter

 // TODO: Add a short explanation how the PHP Unit test runner & Reporter is helping the hosts but also the whole userbase and community

 #### The Hosting Handbook for Hosters
 The Hosting Handbook is a collection of best practice documentation developed collaboratively by the hosting team.

 // TODO: Add example about the memcached issue in the past.